Cauliflower Gratin

 I know that I’ll be making a batch of this cauliflower gratin for Thanksgiving this year.
 Here are some ideas on what to serve it with:

-- Other sides: sweet potato casserole, mashed cauliflower, vegan cornbread, green bean casserole, butternut squash quinoa stuffing or cranberry sauce
+- Other sides – Keep the cozy, classic vibes going with sides like sweet potato casserole, mashed cauliflower, vegan cornbread, green bean casserole, butternut squash quinoa stuffing or cranberry sauce.

-- Roasted vegetables: maple roasted kabocha squash, apple cider vinegar brussels sprouts or roasted root vegetables
+- Roasted vegetables – You can’t go wrong with a spread of roasted veggies to complement the gratin.
+Think maple roasted kabocha squash, apple cider vinegar brussels sprouts or a blend of roasted root vegetables.

 How to Store Leftovers